Bronx Zoo: Tickets

 About Bronx Zoo

-The Bronx Zoo is a very popular attraction.
-The zoo covers 265 acres, making it one of the largest metropolitan zoos in the United States.
-The zoo offers something for everyone, so is great for visitors of all ages.
+The Bronx Zoo covers 265 acres, making it one of the largest metropolitan urban zoos in the United States.
+The zoo offers something for everyone, so is great for all ages.

-Step into the magical Butterfly Garden, where the butterflies glide gracefully in a tranquil setting.
+Step into the magical Butterfly Garden where they glide gracefully past you.
 Stay still and see if they land on you!
 See prairie dogs, North American porcupines & fennec foxes.
 Visit the petting farm and get up close with the animals at the Children's Zoo.
-Then, venture into Jungle World, which is based on a tropical rainforest in Asia and home to various animals including monkeys, otters, bats, ibis, gharial and tapir, so plenty to see!
+Then, venture into Jungle World, which is based on a tropical rainforest in Asia and home to animals including monkeys, otters, bats, ibis, gharial and tapir, so plenty to see!

 During the summer months you can get around the Bronx Zoo on the Zoo Shuttle, which allows you to hop on and off at different stops to explore various exhibits.
 For those who enjoy exploring on foot, embark on the Nature Trek, where you can wander along nature trails and see the wildlife in their natural habitats.